uber/h3/website/docs/core-library/compilation-options.md

 If enabled, CMake will print which CTest test case corresponds to which input file.

+## ENABLE_WARNINGS

+Whether to enable all compiler warnings. (i.e. [`-Wall`](https://gcc.gnu.org/onlinedocs/gcc/Warning-Options.html#index-Wall))

 ## WARNINGS_AS_ERRORS

 Whether to treat compiler warnings as errors.
 While a useful tool for ensuring software quality, this should not be enabled for production builds as compiler warnings can change unexpectedly between versions.
+This is intended to be used with `ENABLE_WARNINGS` on.

 ## WRAP_VALGRIND